 Spiritual truths remain true, even when they don’t feel true.
 Who you are (all the good that God made you to be) remains true, even when you don’t feel good about yourself.

 When terrible, painful things happen, we are supposed to feel sad, but not discouraged forever.
 If you lose a loved one, develop a serious medical condition, or face humiliating rejection, you will feel it, and you should.

 No doubt that life circumstances can be obstacles to faith.
 No doubt there is plenty to be sad about.
 Just not sad forever.
 The reality of who God is brings joy to the heart.

-Wounds are real, but God is more real.
+Wounds are real, but what God has to say counts infinitely more.
 Open your heart to life-giving encouragement.

 For every child of God defeats this evil world, and we achieve this victory through our faith.1 John 5:4 NLT